What Does It Mean to Suppress Evidence?

 Evidence may be mishandled in the forensic lab, for instance in DUI cases.
 A blood test may show that the defendant had a blood-alcohol content above the legal limit or other drugs in his or her system.
 In these cases, improperly handled evidence may include improper storage, switching or mislabeling of samples, the use of uncalibrated testing equipment, failure to properly and promptly record results, and other errors that may result in unreliable test results and evidence that is not admissible at trial.

 Often there are various types of evidence that should be suppressed from inclusion in a criminal trial.
 It takes an experienced criminal defense attorney to recognize the evidence that is unlawful and can help save the case of the defendant.
-At the Mary Beth Harrell Law Firm, we employ evidence suppression among other strategies to pursue the best possible outcome in your case.
+At the Mary Beth Harrell Criminal Defense and DWI Lawyers, we employ evidence suppression among other strategies to pursue the best possible outcome in your case.
 To request a free consultation about your case, give us a call today in Killeen, Copperas Cove, Waco, and the surrounding areas at 254.680.4655, or visit our contact form.